Documentation

 Energy Accumulators

-AccumulatorScopeUpdated By
+AccumulatorScopeUpdated by

-totalGeneratedWhPer projectGenerator attestations
+totalGeneratedWhPer projectGenerator submissions

-totalConsumedWhPer projectConsumer attestations
+totalConsumedWhPer projectConsumer submissions

-totalGeneratedWhByWatcherPer watcherGenerator attestations across all projects
+totalGeneratedWhByWatcherPer organizationGenerator submissions across all projects

-totalConsumedWhByWatcherPer watcherConsumer attestations across all projects
+totalConsumedWhByWatcherPer organizationConsumer submissions across all projects